 Visit a NYC dermatologist who’s familiar with melasma.
 A good dermatologist knows how to diagnose and treat this condition.
 With the proper treatment, your symptoms slowly diminish and may go away completely.
-Once it’s gone, your doctor may suggest wearing sun block on a regular basis to prevent future outbreaks.
+Once it’s gone, your dermatologist in NYC may suggest wearing sun block on a regular basis to prevent future outbreaks.

 Symptoms to Expect with Melasma

 If you find odd skin discoloration, the key symptom that informs you that it’s melasma is a symmetrical appearance of brown or gray splotches.
 The symmetrical splotches appear evenly on both sides of your face, although they can appear on other areas of your body as well.
 They should be the same size and shape on both sides.